Omware/Covid-19-App/README.md

 ## Credits

 I want to thank <a href="https://corona.lmao.ninja/docs/">NOVELCOVID19API Team</a> and <a href="https://covid19.mathdro.id/api">covid19.mathdro.id/api
-</a> for the well documented and open-source API.
+</a> for the well documented and open-source APIs.

 ## Contact Information

-* Email: keithomware@gmail.com
+You can contact me using my email: keithomware@gmail.com or visit my <a href="https://keithomware.netlify.app/">website</a>

 ## Licence

 MIT License